mraible/21-points/README.md

 Unit tests are run by [Jest][].
 They're located in [src/test/javascript/](src/test/javascript/) and can be run with:

 ```
-yarn test
+npm test
 ```

-UI end-to-end tests are powered by [Protractor][], which is built on top of WebDriverJS.
-They're located in [src/test/javascript/e2e](src/test/javascript/e2e) and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`yarn run e2e`) in a second one.
+UI end-to-end tests are powered by [Cypress][].
+They're located in [src/test/javascript/cypress](src/test/javascript/cypress) and can be run by starting Spring Boot in one terminal (`./gradlew bootRun`) and running the tests (`npm run e2e`) in a second one.

+#### Lighthouse audits

+You can execute automated [lighthouse audits][https://developers.google.com/web/tools/lighthouse/] with [cypress audits][https://github.com/mfrachet/cypress-audit] by running `npm run e2e:cypress:audits`.
+You should only run the audits when your application is packaged with the production profile.
+The lighthouse report is created in `build/cypress/lhreport.html`

 ### Other tests